 - The digestive tract begins at the oral cavity, followed by the esophagus, the stomach, duodenum, small intestine, large intestine, colon, and rectum.

-- The entire length of the digestive system spans the entire length from the oral cavity to the rectum.
+- The entire digestive system spans the entire length from the oral cavity to the rectum.

 10. Digestive enzymes regulate the food temperature.

 Food is cooled or warmed in the oral cavity to suit the body temperature.

 - The normal body temperature is around 37 degrees Celsius (or) 98.4 degrees Farenheits.
 The food which is ingested is cooled or warmed to the body temperature for it to be more suitable for digestion.

 - The Digestive enzymes of the body function at the body temperature; therefore, ingested food needs to be brought to that temperature to provide the optimum conditions for the digestive process.